AlhasanIQ/zaincash-sdk/README.md

 Kindly, inspect the code closely and make sure it fits your needs.

 The code is provided as-is and no guarantees are given regarding functionality/security.

+While this project started when i used to work at ZainCash (2015-2016), I wrote all of this code on my own spare time.

 ## Installation